nrinaudo/nrinaudo.github.com/_optics/libraries.md

 val serviceUser = lens[MlService].auth.user
 ```

-And this is, quite frankly beautiful.
+And this is, quite frankly, beautiful.

 Of course, it's shapeless - if, for whatever reason, it doesn't find an implicit instance it's looking for, you're on your own.
 It might take you minutes to work it out - or days.
 And shapeless will not help you; as far as it's concerned, it's your problem, not this.

 And it's also being a little bit weird.
 Shapeless provides lenses and prisms, not optionals.
 But what it calls prisms are, in fact, optionals.
 So it does have optionals, but it calls them prisms, and it doesn't have prisms.
 Or something.
 It's confusing.

-This is not as big a deal as one might think - as we've seen earlier, you'll eventually find yourself working with optionals anyway, so you don't really lose features.
+This is not as big a deal as one might think - as we've seen earlier, you'll eventually find yourself working with optionals anyway, so you don't really lose functionality.
 You just get weird names - but at least it's not _lensu_.

 The use site API is very similar to ours, except the parameters are in the other order: